The Hair Color Wheel - The Secrets to Color Neutralization and Tone Correction that All Hair Stylists Need to Know!

 You can use the Hair Color Wheel for color neutralization

-- Add in green to get rid of unwanted red on hair that has been lifted to brown or light brown.
+- Green cancels out red on hair that has been lifted to brown or light brown.

-- Add in blue to get rid of unwanted orange on hair that has been lifted to dark blonde.
+- Blue cancels out orange on hair that has been lifted to dark blonde.

-- Add in violet to get rid of unwanted yellow on hair that has been lifted to blonde.
+- Violet cancels out yellow on hair that has been lifted to blonde.

 - In each case you are using the opposite color on the color wheel to counteract the unwanted red, orange and yellow.